 Brief Biography

 I followed my passion and pursued a doctorate in Developmental Psychology at the University of Utah.
 I collaborated with Dr. Cecilia Wainryb on research examining children’s and adolescents’ moral reasoning and understandings of diversity.
-The findings from these studies were presented at the Society for Research in Child Development, the Society for Research on Adolescence, and the Jean Piaget Society, and published in the journals of Child Development, Developmental Psychology, and the British Journal of Developmental Psychology.
+Our findings were presented at the Society for Research in Child Development, the Society for Research on Adolescence, and the Jean Piaget Society, and published in the journals of Child Development, Developmental Psychology, and the British Journal of Developmental Psychology.
 I defended my dissertation on children’s and adolescents’ understandings of unfairness in May 2002, and worked as an Adjunct Instructor in Psychology at the University of Utah.